lukasganster/sort/README.md

 Dependencies: none

 A sort method for arrays that contains primitives, such as _Strings_ or _Numbers_.
-The parameter **order** here can be either ascending (asc) or descending (desc)
+The parameter **order** here can be either ascending (asc) or descending (desc),

-Returns a sorted array with the given order
+Returns a sorted array with the given order,

 ### Array.Prototype.sortObjects(properties = [ ])